tessel/logos/README.md

 ## License

-Copyright Technical Machine, Inc. 2014.
+Copyright Tessel Project, 2014–2016.
 Anyone may freely distribute the contents of this repo, but the contents may not be modified may only be used to refer to the original, "1st party" products to which they are associated.

-The "hexagon" logo is a trademark of Technical Machine, Inc. and is not licensed for use on 3rd party creations of any kind, including but not limited to modules, web pages, and swag.
+The "hexagon" logo is a trademark of Tessel Project and is not licensed for use on 3rd party creations of any kind, including but not limited to modules, web pages, and swag.